hyoshioka0128/Devices-docs/surface/surface-pro-nfc.md

 ### References

-1. NFC is only available on Wi-Fi configurations of Surface Pro 10 and Surface Pro (11th Edition).
+1. NFC is only available on commercial Wi-Fi configurations of Surface Pro 10 and Surface Pro (11th Edition).

 ## Download NFC Lock Screens